Early sightings of bumblebees usually mark the arrival of warmer days to follow.

 This warmer Spring month should also herald some visits from a fluttering Yellow Brimstone butterfly or two!

 The male Brimstone is the more noticeable, with its bright and cheerful yellow colouring, whereas the female has pale chalky green or yellow-white wings.
-Having hibernated over winter, they are some of the first butterflies to appear when the warm Spring weather arrives and they certainly seem to be a sign of hope in the wildlife or kitchen garden, and all that blossoms in it.
+Having hibernated over winter, they are some of the first butterflies to appear when the warm Spring weather arrives and they certainly seem to be a sign of hope in the wildlife or kitchen garden, and all that waits to blossom in it.